skip to content

 01:11:13 - Nick Taylor

 Yeah, yeah, I thought it was just really quick.
-I mean, like we talked through each of the steps but like once you're familiar with like the, the CLI for redwood, that seems pretty quick, you know, like yarn, rwg, scaffold this, scaffold that.
-Create the, Creating the schema seems pretty straightforward, you know, like anything back end.
-I mean we went with the, the railway, you know, auto available database, which I thought was super cool, but like, I mean if, if anything slows you down, I feel like it's probably more once you just create a real database that you're going to use.
-Maybe that's.
-That's the slowest part because you can't really automate that to some degree.
-But everything else, it was like, super fast.
-And I liked how out of the box you had like, crud support where you could add, edit, delete, you know, and you can get something up super fast.
-And, you know, obviously from there you're like, okay, well, this site looks pretty generic.
-You know, that's when you start pulling in your design team or yourself, you know, adding, you know, making it look better but, you know, out of the box.
+We talked through each of the steps, but once you're familiar with the CLI for Redwood, that seems pretty quick.
+You know, yarn rw g scaffold this, scaffold that.
+Creating the schema seems pretty straightforward.
+I mean, we went with the Railway auto-available database, which I thought was super cool, but if anything slows you down, I feel like it's probably more when you create a real database that you're going to use.
+Maybe that's the slowest part, because you can't really automate that to some degree.
+But everything else was super fast.
+And I liked how, out of the box, you had CRUD support where you could add, edit, delete, and get something up super fast.
+Obviously from there you're like, okay, well, this site looks pretty generic.
+That's when you start pulling in your design team, or yourself, and making it look better.
+But out of the box, yeah, it just worked really fast.

 01:12:21 - Nick Taylor